My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 Join a free 45-minute Wellbeing Walk with the Move U Crew twice a month on our beautiful campus.
 These walks are often themed—like scavenger hunts, campus tours, or puppy walks!—and are a great way to get some cardio in while meeting like-minded friends.

-Getting involved with all the physical activities available at UBC is a fun way to meet new people and make friends, or a great way to spend time with the friends you already have.
+Getting involved in physical activities at UBC is a fun way to meet new people and make friends, or spend time with the friends you already have.